figuerom16/zjax/Readme.md

 </a>
 ```

-Notice that in the example above, we didn't specify the trigger event because the default `click` is mostly likely what we want in this case.
-Here, the HTTP method and a local URL in this case are specified along with the element to be swapped.
+Notice that in the example above, we didn't specify the trigger event because the default `click` is just fine for our button in this case.
+Here, the HTTP method and a local URL are specified along with the element to be swapped.

-##### Specifying the SWAP Element
+#### Specifying the SWAP-Element

 The swap element is specified with CSS selector syntax like `p`, `#cart`, or `footer > span`.

-TODO
+If only one element is specified, it will be used to identify both the incoming element and the existing element to be replaced.
+Specifying multiple elements to swap at once as well as specifying separate incoming and existing element selectors are also supported.
+The default Swap-Type which replaces the entire element can also be changed.

-##### Swapping multiple elements
+#### Swapping multiple elements

 We aren't limited to swapping just one element.
 Multiple elements can be swapped at the same time separated by commas.